KaliedaRik/Scrawl-canvas/README.txt

 Sprites can also be linked together directly (using their pivot attribute) so that positioning/moving one sprite will position/move all other sprites associated with it.

-Sprites can also be animated along paths.
+All sprites - including text - can be animated along paths.

 Scrawl.js has good support for collision detection between, and within, sprites gathered into groups.
 Collision fields can be generated for canvas elements to